 Prof. Dr. Mohamed Tarek Hafez MBBCh, MD, PhD

-Consultant General & Surgical Oncology / Head and Neck Surgery
+Consultant in Surgical Oncology & Head & Neck Surgery

-Lead of thyroid pathway design for the Health Holding Company for the Western Region in Saudi Arabia in 2022.
+He was the lead for thyroid pathway design for the Health Holding Company for the Western Region in Saudi Arabia in 2022, and he is a champion for the thyroid surgery planned care model in the Jeddah First Health Cluster from 2022 to 2024.

 License from Egyptian Medical Syndicate as a Consultant Surgical Oncology (2011)